Gieneq/Audio-Spectrum-Display/schematics/README.md

 |:-:|
 |<img src="img/system_gain_plot_no_rin.png" alt="System gain with internal resistance (red) and without (blue)" width="500">|

-More informations can be obtained by splitting complex plot into two separate parts in function of angular frequency:
+More information can be obtained by splitting complex plot into two separate parts in function of angular frequency:
 - magnitude plot,
 - phase plot.